 Herbicide application affects microhabitat use by arable wood mice (Apodemus sylvaticus)

 Tew T.E., Macdonald D.W. & Rands M.R.W.
 (1992) Herbicide application affects microhabitat use by arable wood mice (Apodemus sylvaticus).
-Journal of Applied Ecology, 29, 532-539
+Journal of Applied Ecology, 29, 532-539.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Leave headlands in fields unsprayed (conservation headlands)